Here’s a look at the life of the former King of Spain.

-May 8, 2010 - Has growth removed from right lung, which turns out to be benign.
+May 8, 2010 - Has a growth removed from right lung, which turns out to be benign.

 April 14, 2012 - Undergoes hip replacement surgery after falling during a trip to Botswana.
 He is readmitted later in the month to “reduce a dislocation” of the hip.
 He undergoes another surgery for his hip in November 2012.

 July 2012 - Is dropped as honorary president of the World Wildlife Fund - Spain after his April elephant hunting trip in Botswana is widely criticized.
 “Although not illegal, the hunting was widely viewed as incompatible with the King’s position at the head of WWF-Spain,” the group said in a statement.
 He had held the honorary post since 1968.

 March 3, 2013 - Is hospitalized for surgery on herniated discs.
 While he is recovering, a small fire breaks out at the hospital but the king is not affected.